-Note: Please contact Broadview Networks to determine which MBG versions are compatible with silhouette, and for all support inquiries.
+NOTE: Contact Broadview Networks to determine which MBG versions are compatible with silhouette, and for all support inquiries.

-Figure 5: MBG as a Gateway for Broadview Networks silhouette
+Figure 2.5: MBG as a Gateway for Broadview Networks silhouette

-2.5 Secure Recording Environment
+Secure Recording Environment

 When MBG is provisioned with call recording licenses, it can provide a secure man-in-the-middle for call recording.
 This mode is supported only in a LAN environment.